Scholar in Residence

 - Collaborate with at least one faculty member from Seidman and submitting an article for publication in a peer reviewed journal article.

-- Supervise and collaborate with Seidman faculty members and the FOBI Director on family business related research.
+- Collaborate with Seidman faculty members and the FOBI Director on family business related research.

 - Provide an executive education seminar for West Michigan’s family business leaders.